Skip to main content

 Faculty: Ann Jones, MD

 A research study to evaluate study the delivery of small electrical impulses after a stroke, to try to improve upper extremity functioning.
 Participants will be enrolled while admitted to the hospital for a stroke.
-After leaving the hospital, participants will return to the research center after 3 months for physical testing.
-Participants will also receive phone calls from the study team in between discharge and the 3 month mark to check in.
+After leaving the hospital, participants will return to the research center after three months for physical testing.
+Participants will also receive phone calls from the study team in between discharge and the three month mark to check in.

 You may be eligible if you are over 18 years of age, have a diagnosis of stroke, and have decreased function in your arms due to your stroke.